 Parton's country music career started early.
 Born Dolly Rebecca Parton in Sevierville, Tenn., she learned to play the guitar as a young child and recorded her first song at the age of 13.
 Even though her family was "dirt poor," Dolly was determined to make it big.
 She moved to Nashville shortly after graduating from high school and married Carl Thomas Dean soon after.
-Parton and Carl Dean are still married to this day, 52 years after they first tied the knot.
+Parton and Carl Dean are still married to this day.

 As Parton's music career took off, she also began acting.
 She's most well-known for her appearance in the 1980s 9 to 5, which was also the title of a major hit song for the country star.
 Other films Parton has appeared in include Steel Magnolias, Rhinestone, Straight Talk, Joyful Noise and The Best Little Whorehouse in Texas.
-Most recently, she created and narrated the NBC television movies Dolly Parton's Coat of Many Colors and Dolly Parton's Christmas of Many Colors: Circle of Love.
-She recently signed a deal with Netflix for eight more made-for-television films to be themed around some of her most famous songs including Dumplin' which was released in 2018 starring Jennifer Aniston.
+She also created and narrated the NBC television movies Dolly Parton's Coat of Many Colors and Dolly Parton's Christmas of Many Colors: Circle of Love.
+She signed a deal with Netflix for eight more made-for-television films to be themed around some of her most famous songs including Dumplin' which was released in 2018 starring Jennifer Aniston.

 Another of Parton's biggest sources of income is her Dollywood theme park.
 Located in Sevier County, just 45 minutes away from Knoxville, Tenn., the park has become a must-visit destination for Dolly fans and adventure seekers.
 Parton bought the area in 1986 when the park was named Silver Dollar City.
 Since then, Dollywood has evolved into a destination for all ages that includes stage shows, thrilling roller coasters and even a museum dedicated to her incredible career.
 In 2001, Parton opened Dollywood's Splash Country, a 335-acre water park that attracts nearly 3 million guests each season.
 Dollywood, Splash Country, and the DreamMore Resort have become Sevier County's largest employer and the most popular ticketed attraction in the state of Tennessee and one of the top tourist stops in the United States.

 Read More: Dolly Parton's Best Country Songs